pepa65/thaiworship/README.md

 **The common 636 Thai worship songs as gathered together by OMF Thailand.**

-The Doxology is included in the beginning, and the song "The Lord's Prayer" as song 637.
+The Doxology is included in the beginning, and the songs "The Lord's Prayer" as song 637 and "The Lord is our shelter" as song 638.

 * Build: All files can be built with the bash script `build-all.sh`.